Safe practices researching employers

 There is no GPA screening via Handshake, given the wide variance of reporting formats and interpretations on the Berkeley campus.
 However, this information may be included in employer job qualifications as a point of information for potential candidates.
 Students should consider any employer GPA preferences before submitting resumes.
 Some employers may also request unofficial grade reports or student transcripts to verify academic performance.

-By completing the Handshake registration form and uploading an online resume, students are providing the Career Center authorization to release employment materials to prospective employers.
-Students are expected to accurately represent their qualifications and interests in all information provided to the Career Center for this purpose (resume, cover letter, and unofficial transcripts).
+By completing the Handshake registration form and uploading an online resume, students are providing Berkeley Career Engagement authorization to release employment materials to prospective employers.
+Students are expected to accurately represent their qualifications and interests in all information provided to Berkeley Career Engagement for this purpose (resume, cover letter, and unofficial transcripts).

-If you believe an employer is fraudulent or has not conformed with the Career Center Recruiting Principles, Policies and Practices, contact Employer Relations.
+If you believe an employer is fraudulent or has not conformed with Berkeley Career Engagement Recruiting Principles, Policies and Practices, contact Employer Relations.